Ashref-dev/optimumcv/README.md

 ## 🌟 Features

-- **Import CV** - Upload existing resumes and automatically parse them into structured format
+- **Import CV** - Upload existing resumes (PDF) and automatically parse them into structured format
-- **AI Enhancement** - Polish your professional summary with AI-powered suggestions
+- **ATS Optimization** - Optimize your entire CV for Applicant Tracking Systems with action verbs, keywords, and metrics
 - **Job Adaptation** - Tailor your CV to specific job descriptions automatically
+- **PDF Download** - Export your CV as a professional Harvard-style PDF
-- **Professional Photo Generation** - Upload your photo and let AI generate a professional headshot
+- **Professional Photo Enhancement** - Upload your photo and apply professional filters (brightness, contrast, saturation)
 - **Real-time Preview** - See changes to your CV instantly
 - **Modern UI** - Clean, professional interface with dark/light mode support
 - **Form Validation** - Smart validation to ensure your CV is complete and error-free